The package is the 18th in order and comes after Slovakia's Prime Minister Robert Fico, after a long period of saying no, has given up his resistance.

 Additionally, sanctions are introduced against a further 105 vessels that are considered to be part of the "shadow fleet" that Russia uses to circumvent previous sanctions.

 The package has been ready for a long time but has been blocked by the fact that Slovakia dislikes another EU proposal to phase out imports of all Russian gas by the end of 2027 at the latest.
-After negotiations, however, Prime Minister Fico now believes he has received sufficient guarantees from the EU Commission that the country will not be unfairly affected by the phase-out.
+After negotiations, however, Prime Minister Fico now considers that he has received sufficient guarantees from the EU Commission that the country will not be unfairly affected by the phase-out.